 Sticking with the German marque still, its signature boxer-twin-powered R1200 series gets a total makeover beginning with the new R1250GS adventure touring and R1250RT touring models earlier this year.
 At EICMA, the range’s revamp is completed with the debut of the R1250RS sport touring, R1250R roadster, followed by the up-specced R1250GS Adventure as well.

-Effectively, the entire R-series gets a brand new 1,254cc iteration of BMW’s signature boxer twin heart, offering more power and torque with increased efficiency and eco-friendliness thanks to its new ‘ShiftCam’ variable valve timing system.
+Effectively, the entire R-series gets a brand new 1,254cc iteration of BMW’s signature boxer twin heart, offering more power and torque with increased efficiency and eco-friendliness thanks to its new ‘ShiftCam’ variable cam profile system.
 Along with it came a series of design changes – no more asymetrical headlight 'wink' in the RS for instance – accompanied with revised electronics package in each model too.
 Simply put, the lifespan of BMW’s beloved boxer-powered range have been extended thanks to these core revisions.

 2019 BMW R1250 Series

 Moving down market, Team Green has finally followed up from last year’s Ninja 400 debut by unveiling the Z400 naked bike version at #EICMA2018.
 Sharing the Ninja 400’s heart and base chassis, the Z400 however gets Kawasaki’s usual naked bike design treatment and package – as how all its Z-series naked bikes do – complete with new kit such as a digital instrument panel, LED lighting, and more.